The Network section of the administrative GUI contains these components for viewing and configuring network settings on the FreeNAS® system:

 7.1.
 Global Configuration¶

-is for general network settings that are not unique to any particular
+Figure 7.1.1, is for general network settings that are not unique to any particular network interface., shown in

-When Active Directory is being used, set the IP address of the realm’s DNS server in the Nameserver 1 field.
+When using Active Directory, set the IP address of the realm’s DNS server in the Nameserver 1 field.

 If the network does not have a DNS server, or NFS, SSH, or FTP users are receiving “reverse DNS” or timeout errors, add an entry for the IP address of the FreeNAS® system in the Host name database field.